antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 Any encounter effect that would destroy a ship instead deals 1 damage to a Cube.
 Any effect that would destroy all ships in system or a whole fleet instead deals 9 damage to a Cube.

 ---

+**Resistance**

+When a starting homeworld is assimilated, that civilization immediately follows the normal Resistance rules from the Dominion War expansion.
+The Borg may no longer initiate attacks against that civilization.
+Since the conquered player can never recover their home world, they are stuck as a resistance for the rest of the game.
+Ignore any effects of resistance cards that would liberate the home world.

+---